Hassannawazish/stereo_camera_system/README.md

     Essential Matrix (E): Describes the relation between corresponding points in the two images.

     Fundamental Matrix (F): Relates points between the stereo pair of images.

+## Stereo Rectification and visualization of Epipolar lines.
+- Stereo Calibration parameters are used for stereo rectification and correct epipolar lines are drawn using OpenCV functions.